joshbegley/nyt-latest/previous.md

 `A power auction conducted by a giant grid operator is expected to add $6.3 billion in additional charges to consumers and businesses because of electricity needs of data centers.`\
 https://www.nytimes.com/2026/07/14/business/energy-environment/pjm-electricity-prices-data-centers.html

-**One Dead and Two Missing in San Francisco Bay After Boat Capsizes Near Alcatraz**\
+**One Dead and Three Missing in San Francisco Bay After Boat Capsizes Near Alcatraz**\
 `Sixteen other passengers were rescued after the pleasure boat sank in the San Francisco Bay on Tuesday.`\
 https://www.nytimes.com/2026/07/14/us/boat-fire-rescue-san-francisco-alcatraz.html